 The Trust has a robust complaints system which The Grove adopts.
 We ensure this system is robust and deals effectively with issues raised by parents and carers.
-Complaints can be made to the Head of School, in the first instance, either by writing or emailing to the main school address.
+Complaints can be made to the Headteacher, in the first instance, either by writing or emailing to the main school address.